cloudfoundry/summit-training-classes/basics/site/content/labs/state.md

 {{% checking %}}

-You should see something similar to:
+Depending on your Cloud Foundry provider, you should see something similar to:

 ```sh
 name    service      plan   bound apps   last operation
 redis   rediscloud   30mb                create succeeded
 ```

-Note: On The Swisscom Application Cloud, the Redis service is called `redis`, not `rediscloud`.
 {{% /checking %}}

 ## Bind a Service Instance